VelzckC0D3/Free_2_Playzone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give us a star and hire us...
+If you like this project, be pending on my profile since I'll be doing much more!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-A big thank you to Jorlanio for his tremendous help throughout the project.
+I would like to thanks my Microverse Team and partners for helping me to get this done.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>